apache/flink/docs/dev/stream/state/checkpointing.md

 // enable externalized checkpoints which are retained after job cancellation env.getCheckpointConfig().enableExternalizedCheckpoints(ExternalizedCheckpointCleanup.RETAIN_ON_CANCELLATION);

-// allow job recovery fallback to checkpoint when there is a more recent savepoint env.getCheckpointConfig().setPreferCheckpointForRecovery(true);

 // enables the experimental unaligned checkpoints env.getCheckpointConfig.enableUnalignedCheckpoints();
 {% endhighlight %}